iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week2_qgis/README.md

 Next, under the **Layout** in the menu bar on top, you can now export your map as a PNG, PDF, or SVG (if you want vectors for additional work in Illustrator).

-For your lab submission, include an export of this map. **This if your only submission for lab this week.**
+For your lab submission, include an export of this map.

+# 2. In-class Exercise
+Ok, that was a lot!
+Let's try something simple.
+Say I want to focus my study on the Lower East Side in Manhattan.
+Using what you already, modify the map slightly to change the focus to this particular area.
+What else do you have to change about the map stylistically?
+What other types of datasets would you include if you wanted a more careful study of this these evictions?

+For your lab submission, include an export of this map and a brief text **on the map** of what other types of information you would like to include.